SpellarBot/Composer-Guide/putting-gates-to-use/basic-circuit-identities.md

 The qubits in current devices are subject to noise, which basically consists of gates that are done by mistake.
 Simple things like temperature, stray magnetic fields or activity on neighbouring qubits can make things happen that we didn't intend.

-For large applications of quantum computers, it will be neccesary to encode our qubits in a way that protects them from this noise.
+For large applications of quantum computers, it will be necessary to encode our qubits in a way that protects them from this noise.
 This is done by making gates much harder to do by mistake, or to implement in a manner that is slightly wrong.

 This is unfortunate for the single qubit rotations  $$R_x(\theta)$$, $$R_y(\theta)$$ and $$R_z(\theta)$$.
 It is impossible to implent an angle $$\theta$$ with perfect accuracy, such that you are sure that you are not accidentally implementing something like $$\theta + 0.0000001$$.
 There will always be a limit to the accuracy we can achieve.
-This will always be larger than is tolarable for large circuits where the imperfections will build up.
+This will always be larger than is tolerable for large circuits where the imperfections will build up.
 We will therefore not be able to implement these rotations directly in fault-tolerant quantum computers, but will instead need to build them in a much more deliberate manner.

 Fault-tolerant schemes typical perform these rotations using multiple applications of just two gates: $$H$$ and $$T$$.